Split Travel Guide

 Things to do in Split: a detail in Diocletian’s Palace

-If you are a fan of TV show, you should take an EXCLUSIVE 3.5-hour guided walking Game of Thrones Tour in Split.
-With your local guide you’ll get behind-the-scenes and learn about places in the fictional city of Meereen and the fortress of Klis.
+If you are a fan of TV show, do not hesitate to join one of guided walking Game of Thrones Tours.
+With your local guide you’ll get behind-the-scenes and learn about the places in fictional city of Meereen and the Fortress of Klis.
 You’ll explore Diocletian’s Palace where Unsullied Army overthrew the masters.
 Some interesting facts about the show and juicy medieval gossip will be revealed as well.

 Things to do in Split: Game of Thrones Tour